Harold Reynolds: Broadcasting

 Reynolds joined ESPN in 1996 as a lead studio analyst on Baseball Tonight.
-He appeared at major baseball events on the ESPN set including the All-Star Game and the World Series.
+He appeared at major baseball events for ESPN, including the All-Star Game and the World Series.
 He also was a commentator for ESPN's coverage of the College World Series and Little League World Series.
 However, he was fired from the network in July 2006 following accusations of sexual harassment.
-Reynolds called the incident "a total misunderstanding" and that a hug he had given a woman had been misinterpreted.
+Reynolds called the incident "a total misunderstanding," claiming that a hug he had given a woman had been misinterpreted.
 Reynolds filed a $5 million lawsuit against ESPN for payment of the remainder of his contract.
-ESPN settled the case with Reynolds in April 2008, and paid him a seven-figure sum.
+ESPN settled the case with Reynolds in April 2008 and paid him a seven-figure sum.

 Reynolds joined MLB.com as a commentator in June 2007.
-In April 2008, he joined Mets pre-game and post-game coverage on SportsNet New York as a baseball commentator.
-Reynolds also worked with TBS on their Sunday baseball telecasts, as well as the 2008 MLB Playoffs.
+In April 2008, he joined Mets pre-game and post-game coverage on SNY as a baseball commentator.
+Reynolds also worked with TBS on their Sunday baseball telecasts, as well as the 2008 MLB playoffs.

 Reynolds has been an analyst on MLB Network since its launch in January 2009.
 Reynolds regularly appears on MLB Tonight, Quick Pitch, Diamond Demo and MLB Network's breaking news and special event coverage, including the All-Star Game, Postseason and World Series.
 He was nominated for a Sports Emmy Award for his work as a studio analyst on MLB Network in 2011, 2012 and 2013.

 Reynolds became a member of the MLB on Fox pregame show in 2012, which at the time was being produced out of MLB Network's studios.
 Reynolds worked on Fox's pregame show for two years alongside Matt Vasgersian and Kevin Millar.
-After the 2013 season, Reynolds, along with Tom Verducci, was promoted to join Joe Buck on the network's top broadcast team following the retirement of lead analyst Tim McCarver, which lasted for two seasons until they were replaced by John Smoltz in 2016.
+After the 2013 season, Reynolds, along with Tom Verducci, was promoted to join Joe Buck on the network's top broadcast team following the retirement of lead analyst Tim McCarver, which lasted for two seasons until the duo was replaced by John Smoltz in 2016.

-During the offseason, Reynolds co hosts the daily morning show Hot Stove with Vasgersian.